melaniehoff/Peer-to-Peer-Folder-Poetry/test.md

 - Sharing our Poems on the P2P Web

+### 1. 🔮Prompt: Folder Poem as School
+_What would your speculative liberatory learning environment look like?_

+_Previous prompts have been Folder Poem as [Village](https://gist.github.com/melaniehoff/7cda150870c869c1990a744dddbd286f#folder-poetry-prompt--a-village-you-want-to-live-in), [Gift](https://gist.github.com/melaniehoff/96bffd279b0ea66f61291e231283aab5#folder-poetry-prompt), & [Home](https://github.com/melaniehoff/Peer-to-Peer-Folder-Poetry/blob/master/sfpc-fall-2019.md#2-prompt-folder-poem-as-home)_

+**Gently explore your imagination and think about the following prompt.
+Feel free to write or sketch based on your reflections but this is not required.**

+- **Imagine a fantastical physical environment that could hold you and those you want to learn nearby.**
+- **This school is not like any school that exists.
+This school does not have to be realistic or adhere to laws of physics.**
+    - What kinds of rooms, interconnecting hallways, or gardens could be grown?
+What kinds of activities would learners do in different spaces throughout the school?
+    - What kinds of subjects would be taught there?
+Are their teachers and students or some other set of roles?
+    - Do the roles ever change?
+    - What are the bathrooms like?
+How about the furniture?
+Are there laboratories?
+Playgrounds?
+Napping rooms?
+    - Consider the kinds of relationships you would like this school to hold & how people could relate to each other differently based on the proximity and content of their learning?
+    - Consider how you would like to share space with others in this school.
+How are different parts of your school accessed and by whom?
+    - Are there grades in this school?
+How are people separated into groups if ever?
+What are the taxonomies?
+For ex: traditional school systems will group people by categories such as age, class, geography, "ability", "behavior", and able-bodied-ness.
+    - Consider the ephemeral aspects of the school as much as the physical aspects.
+    - In this school, how do you communicate and care for each other?
+    - What are the emotional qualities of the spaces in this school?
+    - What is the weather like around this school?
+    - Consider the many forms it could take,
+        - A memory palace with many rooms.
+In each room a memory of something that someone learned in this room by seeing the memory of the last person in this room.
+        - A forest of learning folders where each participant is a tree and insect files carry information back and forth between them.
+        - A school where each room is devoted to something you would like to learn collectively with those you share a that room with.
+        - A multi-generational interconnected courtyard boarding house with rooms for climbing, rooms for growing, rooms for cooking, rooms for singing.

 ### Helpful Codes

 👛 if you have a Mac computer and are feeling fancy, i recommend downloading Iterm